fuzziqersoftware/resource_dasm/README.md

 To use realmz_dasm, put realmz_dasm and realmz_dasm_all.sh in the same directory as Realmz, and run realmz_dasm_all.sh from there.
 This will produce a directory named realmz_dasm_all.out containing some very large image files (maps of all the land and dungeon levels), the scenario scripts, and the resources contained in each scenario (icons, sounds, text). realmz_dasm can handle both Windows and Mac scenario formats and detects each scenario's format automatically.

+### render_ferazels_wand_levels

+Ferazel's Wand is an action-adventure game in which you destroy evil monsters and save the world using magic spells. render_ferazels_wand_levels decodes the levels from the game's resource fork and draws maps of them.
+Just put render_ferazels_wand_levels in the same folder as all the Ferazel's Wand data files and run it from there.

 ### render_infotron_levels

 Infotron is a puzzle game very much like Supaplex (and Move Blocks and Eat Stuff). render_infotron_levels decodes the levels from the game's resource fork and draws maps of them.
 Just put render_infotron_levels in the "Info Datafiles" folder and run it from there.